christianpflugradt/virtuallet/README.md

 Virtuallet as in Virtual Wallet is a very simple offline console based tool to manage digital pocket money.
 It offers the following features:
- * automatically add a configurable pocket money to your wallet every month
+ * automatically add configurable pocket money to your wallet every month
  * ability to add pocket money for multiple months in the past (if you haven't launched the tool for a while)
  * manually add pocket money
  * manually add expenses